Charly-sur-Marne: History

 There is archaeological evidence of a Roman town on the site.
 The name of the town is a shortened form of Charles, believed to have been so named because Charles Martel had one of his palaces here.
 In 858 Charles the Bald, granted rights to establish the female abbey of Notre-Dame de Soissons, which included extensive seigniory lands in Charly, which dedicated lands lasted until the French Revolution.
 Before 1789, Charly did not have a local government.
 It was managed by the provost, then baillif, of the abbess of Notre-Dame de Soissons.
 After the revolution, in 1792, the former vicar of Charly became mayor.

-In 1652, the troops of Cardinal Mazarini were defeated by the Huguenots outside the walls of Charly.
+In 1652, the troops of Cardinal Mazarin were defeated by the Huguenots outside the walls of Charly.

 Louis Emile Morlot (*1859, 1907), was the mayor of Charly, a French Deputy, and the leader in the legal battle to keep the name Champagne restricted to the sparking wine produced from the vineyards located between Crouttes-sur-Marne and Trélou.
 This protection was ensured by the Treaty of Madrid (1891).

 In the First World War, the German First Army under von Kluck had occupied Charly, when in the First Battle of the Marne, the British Expeditionary Force (BEF) counter-attack crossed the Marne at Charly.